Archie K. Davis Fellowships – List of Prior Winners

 - Julia Gunn (University of Pennsylvania): Development of the Sunbelt South

-- Susan Holland (East Carolina University): Camp Glenn.
+- Susan Holland (East Carolina University): Camp Glenn

 - Thomas L. Howard (University of Virginia): Ratifcation of the United States Constitution in North Carolina